Relative Clauses in English Grammar

 In colloquial language, who commonly replaces both subjects and objects.
 In formal language, however, it is still considered more correct to say whom when referring to the object of a sentence.
 If we choose whom, then the preposition comes at the beginning of the relative clause.

-→ Phil, whom I met at the summer camp, is very funny.
+→ Phillipa, whom I met at the summer camp, is very funny. - These are my friends who I spend a lot of time with.

 → These are my friends with whom I spend a lot of time.